mainstream99/docs/src/pages/web/integrate.md

 - ### Read deep link

-    - Retrieve Branch data from a deep link
+    - Retrieve Branch data from a deep link that began a web session.

     - Best practice to receive data from the `listener` (to prevent a race condition)